virgilotto/mkpb-helper/README.md

 # MKPB Helper

-A desktop app that fetches everyone who reacted to a Discord message with a specific emoji — useful for giveaways, polls, or picking winners from reactions.
+A desktop app with two tools:
+- **Reactions** — fetch everyone who reacted to a Discord message with a specific emoji
+- **Role Members** — fetch everyone in a server who has a specific role

 ---